logicalclocks/logicalclocks.github.io/docs/user_guides/integrations/python.md

         <figcaption>You find the Hopsworks version inside any of your Project's settings tab on Hopsworks</figcaption>
     </figure>
 </p>

+## Generate an API key

+For instructions on how to generate an API key follow this [user guide](../projects/api_key/create_api_key.md).
+For the Python client to work correctly make sure you add the following scopes to your API key:

+  1. featurestore
+  2. project
+  3. job
+  4. kafka

 ## Connect to the Feature Store